Governors Island (Prince Edward Island)

 Governors Island is a Canadian island located in Hillsborough Bay, a sub-basin of the Northumberland Strait along the south shore of Prince Edward Island.

 The island is located at 46'08"N, 63'04"W, approximately 4 nmi south from Keppoch and 4 nmi north from Point Prim.

 Roughly triangular in shape with an area of 80 acre, the western point of Governors Island was used in the past for a lobster processing facility and the remainder of the land was used as an area to graze sheep and cattle.
-During World War Two, attempts were made to drill for oil to fuel the war effort, though none was found.
+During World War II, attempts were made to drill for oil to fuel the war effort, though none was found.
 Privately owned, the island had a small airstrip developed during the 1960s but has since fallen into disuse.